chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/report-on-proofs.md

 ---
-title: Report on Proofs
+title: Report on proofs
-description: Learn to how to use  's reporting capabilities to manage proof progress.
+description: Learn to how to use reporting capabilities to manage proof progress.
+activity: use
+team: Technical Marketing
 feature: Workfront Proof
 type: Tutorial
 role: User, Admin